Erkzucr/automation-analytics-portfolio/case-studies/03-balanced-output-preparation/README.md

 Turning detailed transaction-level records into a clean, balanced summary that still lets a reviewer drill back to the source rows.

+## Business impact

+Rather than trusting that an aggregate "probably nets out," the summary is tied back to the accepted detail before it's allowed to publish.
+That's the difference between hoping a number is right and knowing it: nothing goes out the door that can't be traced line by line back to its source.

 ## Problem

 Detail data is messy by nature: mixed signs, inconsistent precision, records that don't map cleanly to a reporting dimension.
 Producing an output that's actually reviewable means fixing all of that first, not just aggregating and hoping it nets out.